- THE MAGAZINE

-The Initial Quality Study serves as the industry benchmark for new-vehicle quality measured at 90 days of ownership and captures problems experienced by owners in two categories-quality of design and quality of production (defects and malfunctions).
-During the past 20 years, the automotive industry has improved in quality at the rate of 6% per year on average.
+The Initial Quality Study serves as the industry benchmark for new-vehicle quality measured at 90 days of ownership and captures problems experienced by owners in two distinct categories-quality of design and quality of production (defects and malfunctions).
+Over the past 20 years, the automotive industry has improved in quality at the rate of 6% per year on average-a 20-year improvement rate of more than 120%.
 In addition, the study has found that the automotive industry has reduced problem counts by 50% every 7 to 8 years.

 The study finds that vehicle redesigns and product launches create quality challenges for manufacturers as they continue to develop and introduce new and advanced automotive technologies.
 On average, a vehicle redesign increases problem counts by 10 problems per 100 (PP100) vehicles.
 “Ideally, manufacturers should aim to achieve high initial quality when launching a new model, since this builds a strong foundation for future years and can become a differentiating factor relative to the competition,” said Oddes.
 “One year after launch, initial quality begins to improve by an average of 7 PP100.
 If a model launches with lower initial quality, it is more difficult for the manufacturer to keep pace with the competition over time.”